KauffmannAko/odin-recipes/README.md

 * This is just a skeleton website
-* The aim of this project is to assimilate some basic
+* The aim of this project is to assimilate some basic HTML and CSS concepts
-* HTML concepts in the odin Project
+* in the odin Project
+* Completing this website will help solidify my HTML and CSS skills